Azariah was one of the three friends of Daniel who was cast into the fiery furnace.

 Later, because he would not worship the statue of Nebuchadnezzar, he was thrown into the furnace with his two friends.
 But they survived by praying to God, and "the fire in no way touched them or caused them pain or harm" (Daniel 3).
 Azariah means "The Lord has helped."

-Next person in the Bible: Baasha, King of Israel
+Next person in the Bible: Azubah, wife of Caleb

 Go to: List of people in the Bible